9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 We hope that you will consider writing some.
 Here's why you might want to:

-* It's easy, fun and open source!
+* It's easy, fun, and open source!
 * Improve search results in areas you care about, e.g. [programming documentation](https://duckduckgo.com/?q=perl+split), [gaming](https://duckduckgo.com/?q=roll+3d12+%2B+4) or [entertainment](https://duckduckgo.com/?q=xkcd).
 * Increase usage of your own projects, e.g. APIs and data stores.
 * Learn something new, e.g. Perl or JavaScript.